emily-flambe/notes-for-goats/README.md

 ## Setting Up AI Features

-Notes for Goats supports two AI backends: local models via Ollama (recommended for privacy and no costs) or OpenAI (faster but requires API key).
+Notes for Goats supports two AI backends: OpenAI (default, faster with better results) and local models via Ollama (free alternative with complete privacy).

+### Option 1: OpenAI API (Recommended)

+For the best experience with powerful AI capabilities:

+1. **Get an API key** from [platform.openai.com/api-keys](https://platform.openai.com/api-keys)

+2. **Configure Notes for Goats**

+   When running `make env`, enter your OpenAI API key when prompted.

+3. **Toggle in the UI**

+   You can switch between OpenAI and local models directly in the Ask AI interface.

-### Option 1: Local AI with Ollama (Recommended)
+### Option 2: Local AI with Ollama (Free Alternative)

 Run AI features locally with complete privacy and no usage costs: